verana-labs/verifiable-trust-vpr-spec/spec.md

 - else if `augend` < 0:
   - set `td.claimable` to `td.claimable` - `augend`

-The last case, `augend` < 0, is to free trust deposit (ej when terminating a permission).
+The last case, `augend` < 0, is to free trust deposit (ej when canceling a validation process).

 #### [MOD-TD-MSG-2] Reclaim Trust Deposit Yield